Freight Shipping from Tulsa to Miami

 How much does it cost to ship freight from Tulsa to Miami?

-Full truckload (FTL) rates from Tulsa, OK to Miami, FL currently range from $3,290-$4,055 for a standard dry van load over the 1,530-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Miami, FL currently range $3,290-$4,055 (roughly $2.16-$2.67 per mile over 1,530 miles).
 LTL shipments typically cost $1,042-$1,701 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Miami?